mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power System Update](@id DCPowerSystemAlterationManual)
-After establishing the `PowerSystem` composite type using the [`powerSystem`](@ref powerSystem) function and configuring the `dc` model with [`dcModel!`](@ref dcModel!), users gain the capability to incorporate new branches and generators.
+After establishing the `PowerSystem` composite type using the [`powerSystem`](@ref powerSystem) function and configuring the DC model with [`dcModel!`](@ref dcModel!), users gain the capability to incorporate new branches and generators.
 Furthermore, they can adjust buses, branches, and generators.

-Once updates are completed, users can seamlessly progress towards generating the `DCPowerFlow` composite type using the [`dcPowerFlow`](@ref dcPowerFlow) function.
+Once updates are completed, users can progress towards generating the `DCPowerFlow` type using the [`dcPowerFlow`](@ref dcPowerFlow) function.
 Ultimately, resolving the DC power flow is achieved through the utilization of the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function:
 ```@example DCPowerFlowSolution
 using JuliaGrid # hide
 @default(unit) # hide